cmdruid/tapscript/README.md

 Another clever trick that Taproot uses, is something called "key tweaking".

-In order to create a key-pair used for signatures, we start with a secret number, or "key".
+In order to create a pair of keys used for signatures, we start with a secret number, or "key".
 We then multiply this key by a very large prime number, called a "generator" (G).
 This process is done in a way that is computationally impossible to reverse without knowing the secret.
 The resulting number then becomes our public key.

 ```
 seckey * G => pubkey